-The \textit{Kumbh Mela} which is a major Hindu festival in India was associated with a high number of COVID-19 cases during the Delta variant outbreak in April 2022 \cite{shukla2021conducting,quadri2021aspect,rocha2021kumbh}.
-This association, driven by a political media narrative, led to negative portrayals of the Hindu community on social media platforms including Twitter, Reddit, Instagram, and Facebook.
+The \textit{Kumbh Mela}, which is a major Hindu festival in India, was associated with a high number of COVID-19 cases during the Delta variant outbreak in April 2022 \cite{shukla2021conducting,quadri2021aspect,rocha2021kumbh}.
+This association, driven by a political media narrative, led to negative portrayals of the Hindu community on social media platforms, including Twitter, Reddit, Instagram, and Facebook.
 These negative portrayals resulted in trends with hashtags such as \#HinduVirus and \#CoronaHindus, contributing to Hindubhobic statements and hate speech against the Hindu community.
-Previous studies have examined Hinduphobia in contexts of historical events, political dynamics, academic biases, interreligious relations, diaspora experiences, and cultural practices \cite{juluri2020hindu,vemsaniglobal}.
+Previous studies have examined Hinduphobia in the context of historical events, political dynamics, academic biases, interreligious relations, diaspora experiences, and cultural practices \cite{vemsaniglobal}.
 Furthermore, there has been an upsurge in hate crimes against Hindus, as demonstrated by the cases of Khaniya Lal, Umesh Kohle, and Nupur Sharma \cite{gitaterrorism}.
 These incidents highlight the escalating hostility towards Hindus during the pandemic and the need for religious tolerance in society.
+However, despite these concerning trends, no comprehensive computational framework has been developed to systematically monitor, detect, and analyze Hinduphobic content at scale during global crises.
 The COVID-19 pandemic has exacerbated communal tensions in India, which motivates our study to systematically study the rise of Hinduphobic sentiments connected to COVID-19 in India and the rest of the world.